Bai-Li-2018/Species_Distribution_Modeling_Tutorial/README.md

 3. You can download (green clone or download zip button) this repositority directly to your computer.

 4. The input data, code, output, and figure are saved in different folders.
+Feel free to explore it before the class.